The Mortgage Business Conveyancing Panel Information

 Read More

-Marsh’s PI Insurance renewal form asks if my practice had been excluded from any lender panels in the last 12 months.
-I just discovered that the practice is no longer on the The Mortgage Business conveyancing panel?
-Will that effect my PII cover?
+St Giles’ PII renewal form asks if my practice had been excluded from any mortgage panels in the last year.
+I recently became aware that the firm is no longer on the The Mortgage Business conveyancing panel?
+Is this likely to impact my PII cover?

 Your insurance brokers are your best port of call to address this question.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for The Mortgage Business solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.

-Our practice is on the The Mortgage Business conveyancing panel and all set to complete a purchase within the next few weeks.
-I dont have a Mortgage Deed for the client to execute.
+Our practice is on the The Mortgage Business conveyancing panel and all set to complete a purchase within the next week.
+My papers do not include a Mortgage Deed for the client to execute.
 Who do I contact at The Mortgage Business to request substitute deeds?

-You would be advised to get in touch with The Mortgage Business to obtain standard documents.
-The The Council of Mortgage Lenders Handbook contains an explicit question for banks to cite who to contact to obtain standard documents.
+You should contact The Mortgage Business to obtain standard documents.
+The The Council of Mortgage Lenders Handbook incorporates an express section for lenders to establish who to contact to obtain standard documents.
 The Mortgage Business in their Part 2’s state:

-Please remember to disclose your The Mortgage Business solicitors panel number.
+You will need to quote your The Mortgage Business solicitors panel number.

 Find a Lawyer on the The Mortgage Business Solicitor Panel